Should I start A Podcast? What Do I Need To Know?

-What Is A Podcast?
+What Is a Podcast?

 Essentially, a podcast lets Internet users take audio files (typically MP3s) from a podcasting website and is focused on a topic or theme, like exercising or marketing your business.
 You can subscribe to a show with an app on your phone and listen to any episode whenever or wherever you choose.

 When people listen to their favorite podcasts, they feel connected and can learn, as well as enjoy what the podcaster has to say.
 Podcasting has become a popular way for people to relax and learn valuable information about any topic they might be interested in.
 If you're not sure how much information you can learn, there are millions of episodes and everyone from middle schoolers to doctors creating them.
 The information is invaluable, and a lot of the time can only be found either by knowing what to Google or stumbling upon a podcast and subscribing for some time.

-If you decide to start a podcast keep in mind it should be original content and something you are interested in and can talk openly and passionately about to others.
+If you decide to start a podcast, keep in mind, it should be original content and something you are interested in and can talk openly and passionately about to others.

 Here are some tips:

 - A podcast can be daily, weekly, monthly, or however often you choose. (its important to be regular)

-Where People Listen
+Where Do People Listen to Podcasts

-Did you know 75 percent of the US population is familiar with the term "podcasting" – up from 70 percent in 2019 (Infinite Dial 2020).
+Did you know 75 percent of the US population is familiar with the term "podcasting" – up from 70 percent in 2019 (Infinite Dial 2020)

 The host or hosts will talk about a topic in every episode.
-Often, it is specific, like "how to market yourself" or "body training," and other times it is more general, like how to be happier.
+Often, it is specific, like "how to market yourself" or "body training," and other times, it is more general, like how to be happier.

-Types Of Podcasts
+Types of Podcasts & Niches

 Many podcasts are simple.
-It mayb e some friends talking about a topic they like films, books, or creating a business.
+It may be some friends talking about a topic they like films, books, or creating a business.
 But some are very professional with theme music, sound effects, professional editing, and more.

 The more professional podcasts are wonderful to listen to, but they take time and money to produce.
 The amateur shows might seem a little, well, amateurish, but this means they can create and get it out more often and grow a regular following.

-Most people listen to both, since the biggest attraction to most podcasts is the host or hosts, which ultimately, means you regularly listen to those topics and hosts that appeal to you.
+Most people listen to both since the biggest attraction to most podcasts is the host or hosts, which ultimately, means you regularly listen to those topics and hosts that appeal to you.

 Thanks to technology, making podcasts has become easier and more accessible than ever before.
-The basic equipment needed is your mind and a vision.
+The basic equipment needed is your mind and vision.